 Medical Editor: John P. Cunha, DO, FACOEP

-Dopar (levodopa) is a medicine that the brain converts to dopamine.
-It is often used with carbidopa to control symptoms of Parkinson's disease and may be used at all stages of the disease.
+Dopar (levodopa) is an antiparkinson agent, and is a medicine that the brain converts to dopamine.
+Dopar is often used with carbidopa to control symptoms of Parkinson's disease and may be used at all stages of the disease.
 The brand name Dopar is no longer available in the U.S. Generic versions may be available.
-Common side effects include stomach pain, diarrhea, dry mouth, and nightmares.
+Common side effects of Dopar (levodopa) include stomach pain, nausea, vomiting, diarrhea, constipation, dry mouth, anxiety, nervousness, confusion, nightmare, or twitching.

 The optimal daily dose of Dopar is individualized for each patient.
 Dopar should be administered cautiously to patients with severe cardiovascular or pulmonary disease, bronchial asthma, renal, hepatic or endocrine disease.
 Dopar may interact with other drugs.
 Tell your doctor all medications you use.
 If you are pregnant, only take Dopar if the potential benefit outweighs the potential risk to the fetus.
 Consult your doctor before breastfeeding.